nuagenetworks/topology-collector/README.md

                     "type": "string",
                     "description": "The name of the interface"
                 },
-                "bus-info": {
+                "vf-info": {
-                    "type": "string",
+                    "type": "array",
-                    "description": "The PCI bus information for the interface" },
+                    "description": "The VF information for the interface", "items": {
+                        "$ref": "#/definitions/vf-info"
+                    }
+                },
                 "neighbor-system-name": {
                     "type": "string",